diffusiondata/gateway-examples/misc/README.md

 ### DATE_APPENDER

-This hybrid service supports getting Diffusion JSON topic updates and appends timestamp to the JSON data, if the data is of type JSON object.
-For any other types of JSON data, they will be ignored.
+This hybrid service supports getting Diffusion JSON topic updates and appends a timestamp to the JSON data, if the data is of type JSON object.
+Any other types of JSON data will be ignored.
 The updated data will then be published to another Diffusion JSON topic.
-This target Diffusion topic path will be created by appending value of `targetTopicPrefix` from service configuration to the actual path, from where update is received.
+This target Diffusion topic path will be created by appending value of `targetTopicPrefix` from service configuration to the actual path, from where the update is received.
 Setting `targetTopicPrefix` in configuration is optional.
-If this configuration paramter is not set then its default value is used which is `enhanced/`.
+If this configuration parameter is not set then its default value is used which is `enhanced/`.

 The schema of configuration for this service type is: